Yersin Museum

-The Yersin Museum is a museum in Nha Trang, Vietnam.
+The Alexandre Yersin Museum, or simply known as Yersin Museum, is a museum in Nha Trang, Vietnam.
 It is dedicated to Alexandre Yersin, the French-Swiss bacteriologist.

-It is located on 8 – 10 Tran Phu Boulevard in the former home of Yersin and in the enclosure of the Pasteur Institute.
+It is located on 8–10 Trần Phú Boulevard, also the former home of Yersin and in the enclosure of the Pasteur Institute.

-The museum contains a large collection of Yersin's research pieces of equipment and letters as well as provides a description of his contributions to bacteriology, medicine, and science.The captions are in French with accompanied English and Vietnamese translations.
+The museum contains a large collection of Yersin's research pieces of equipment and letters as well as provides a description of his contributions to bacteriology, medicine, and science.
+The captions are in French with accompanied English and Vietnamese translations.

 It is open from 8 am until 11 am and 2 pm until 4:30 pm on weekdays and closed on Saturdays and Sundays.
 The entry fee is VND 26,000 for adults.